mims-harvard/TFC-pretraining/README.md

 ## License

-TF-C subjects to the MIT License.
+TF-C codebase is released under the MIT license.